 What is paratyphoid fever?

-Paratyphoid fever is a disease that is caused by the bacterium Salmonella Paratyphi.
-This illness is common in many parts of the world except in industrialized regions, such as the United States, Canada, western Europe, Australia, and Japan.
-Most cases diagnosed in the United States are actually acquired during travel to other countries.
+Paratyphoid fever is a serious contagious disease caused by the bacterium Salmonella Paratyphi.
+This illness is common in many parts of the world except in industrialized regions, such as the United States, Canada, Western Europe, Australia, and Japan.
+Most cases diagnosed in the United States are acquired during travel to other countries.

 Who gets paratyphoid fever?

-Anyone can get paratyphoid fever, but it occurs more often in people arriving from developing countries where the disease is common.
+Anyone can get paratyphoid fever, but it occurs more often in people who travel to developing countries of Asia, Africa, South America and Central America where the disease is common.

 How is paratyphoid fever spread?

-Most people get paratyphoid fever by eating or drinking food or water that has been contaminated by people with the disease, including by those who do not have any symptoms.
+Most people get paratyphoid fever by eating or drinking food or water that has been contaminated with feces (stool) or urine of people with the disease or by direct contact with a person who has the disease.
 Raw fruits and vegetables, milk, and shellfish are the types of foods most often associated with illness.
-Person-to-person spread can also occur.
 In rare cases, domestic animals might carry or spread Salmonella Paratyphi.

 What are the symptoms of paratyphoid fever?

-Some people who are infected do not develop illness.
-Others may develop fever, headache, weakness, stomach pains and loss of appetite.
-Constipation or diarrhea may occur.
-Some people get “rose spots” on the trunk of the body.
+The most common symptoms of paratyphoid fever include high fever, headaches, weakness, loss of appetite, and diarrhea or constipation.
+Some people get “rose-colored spots” on the front of the chest during the first week of illness.
 Symptoms of paratyphoid fever are similar to typhoid fever, but are typically milder.
-In some cases, paratyphoid fever can be life threatening, especially if untreated.
+In some cases, paratyphoid fever can be life- threatening, especially if untreated.
+Some people who are infected do not show any symptoms of illness.

 How soon after exposure do symptoms appear?